-Upon graduating from John Dewey HS I had the great fortune to receive a scholarship to study fashion design and art history at the Parson’s School of Design and The New School.
+Upon graduating from John Dewey HS, she had the great fortune to receive a scholarship to study fashion design and art history at the Parson’s School of Design and The New School.

-From there I went on to design for Anne Klein Design Studio in Manhattan and eventually branched out designing hand bags and business products.
+From there she went on to design for Anne Klein Design Studio in Manhattan and eventually branched out designing handbags and business products.

-My many muses and forms of expressions include songwriting, drawing, photography, collage, jewelry design and pet portraiture.
+Her many muses and forms of expressions include songwriting, singing, drawing, photography, collage, jewelry design, fashion stylist, writing, and pet portraiture.

-Upon moving to Nashville I designed a line of vests that were instantly snapped up by numerous country and pop music stars, including none other than Ringo Starr.
+Upon moving to Nashville, she designed a line of vests that were instantly snapped up by numerous country and pop music stars, including none other than Ringo Starr.

-The Tennessean newspaper and Nashville Woman magazine have both written feature articles on my work labeling me a Renaissance woman, which is an honor I carry proudly.
+The Tennessean newspaper and Nashville Woman magazine have both written feature articles on her work labeling her a Renaissance woman.

-My fashion illustrations and fine art work continues to be shown in several Nashville galleries and can be found in numerous private collections.
+Her fashion illustrations and fine artwork continues to be shown in several Nashville galleries and can be found in numerous private collections.

-I created a successful recurring Fashion Camp for children at the Gordon Jewish Community Center and for the Frist Center for the Visual Arts to coincide with their Italian Fashion Exhibit in 2015.
+Carrie created a successful recurring Fashion Camp for children at the Gordon JCC and for the Frist Center for the Visual Arts to coincide with their Italian Fashion Exhibit in 2015.

-For the past 15 years I have and continue to curate the art galleries at the Gordon Jewish Community Center.
+For the past 19 years she has been the curator for the art galleries at the Gordon JCC in Nashville.